onera/paradigm/training/Python/01_Introduction/introduction.md

  - **PDM_ENABLE_LONG_G_NUM= <ON | OFF> (default : ON)** : Enable long global numbering

  - **PDM_ENABLE_PDMA= <ON | OFF> (default : OFF)** : Enable ParaDiGMA installation. *(This option can be enabled only if you have access to the git repository.)*

+For further details about the install process of **ParaDiGM**, please refer to the [documentation](https://numerics.gitlab-pages.onera.net/mesh/paradigm/dev_formation/getting_started/installation.html).

 ## Concepts and definition